 Although all types of bullying are detrimental, modern technology has made it impossible for kids to escape bullying when they leave the school.
 Often, bullying follows the student home by continuing via social networks and texting.

 Cyberbullying is a problem around the world, too.
-According to Ditch the Label's annual cyberbullying report for 2014, 54 percent of UK youth on Facebook state that they have experienced cyber bullying on there.
+According to Cox 2014 Internet Safety Survey cyberbullying report for 2014, 54 percent of youth on state that they have experienced cyberbullying.

 - Pew Internet Research Center reports that a whopping 95 percent of teens have bore witness to cyberbullying and most have ignored the behavior, although just as many stood up for the victim in other circumstances.